-As part of obtaining reasonable assurance about whether the City of Hogansville, Georgia's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contacts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express The results of our tests disclosed one instance of noncompliance noted in the accompanying schedule of findings and responses as item 2011-8.
+As part of obtaining reasonable assurance about whether the City of Hogansville, Georgia's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+The results of our tests disclosed instances of noncompliance noted in the accompanying schedule of findings and responses as items 2012-8, 2012-9, 2012-10 and 2012-11.
 There were no other instances noted of noncompliance or other matters that are required to be reported under Government Auditing Standards.